 If classes are moved online and students have to leave campus, what is the refund schedule?

-For residential students who move to campus prior to Aug.
-24: If Otterbein is required to send students home during fall semester, we will issue Room and Board refunds based on a new schedule, which will be updated for all semesters moving forward.
+If Otterbein is required to close campus housing during spring semester, we will issue Room and Board refunds based on a new schedule, which will be updated for all semesters moving forward.
 While a significant number of schools are altering contracts to not refund room and board this year if forced to go to remote teaching, we are committed to issuing refunds based on this schedule:

 Will I receive a refund on tuition if we move to remote classes?

 No. If we must switch our in-person classes to online as we did for spring semester 2020, we will have the same faculty delivering the same curriculum for the same classes, just in a different format, so there will be no refunds on tuition.
 It actually costs Otterbein more to deliver classes online, and just like you, we want to complete the entire fall semester on campus.
 It’s up to us as Cardinal community members to make responsible choices so that can happen.